 Illuminated data danced upon the hizak’s eyes.

-“Are those ocular implants?” she inquired, moving in close.
+“Are those ocular implants?”
+Eppis inquired, moving in close.

-“No, they’re my eyes,” Sofita said.
-“The Shell’s optic-interface functions without my needing to ignite it fully.”
+“No, they’re my eyes,” she said.
+“The Shell’s optic interface functions without my needing to ignite it fully.”

-She asked, “Is it wise to allow this semi-sentient armor access to your anatomy when not fully activated?”
+Eppis pursed her lips.
+“Is it wise to allow this semi-sentient armor access to your anatomy when not activated?”

 Eppis pondered the rank and file.
-“Divisional assignments are subject to retrieval from Komad’s and above, correct?”
+“Those assignments are subject to retrieval from Komad’s and above, correct?”

-“I’m impressed, CR Banto,” Sofita remarked, her flitting eyelids changing the floating text beneath them.
-“I’m contacting Komad Ergat in dispatch, informing her of the assignment error.”
+“I’m impressed, CR Banto,” Sofita’s lips twisted as her flitting eyelids changed the floating text within them.
+“I’m contacting Komad Ergat in dispatch, letting her know it’s an assignment error.”

 “Erg’ attended your tavzkoltil,” Sofita paused, “with Lax.”

-After their twentieth year, Eppis and Ozbi had cohabitated peacefully in Vanda until Tee dropped in uninvited, demanding to know why they’d remained a duo.
-When her explanation failed to impress, Tee insisted they share a meal with two citizens of her choosing; Ibur Grik, a modestly famous bluzerie designer with a partialism for wanton bellies, and her lover, an uninhibited zaxir named Acari Tol.
+Following their twentieth year, Eppis and Ozbi had been cohabitating in Vanda when Tee confronted her about why they were still a duo.
+Tee insisted on a social date with two citizens of her choosing; Ibur Grik, a famous bluzerie designer with a partialism for wanton bellies, and her lover, an uninhibited zaxir named Acari Tol.

-The ceremony proved a lavish affair due to House Tol outspending Line Banto at every turn.
-Yet, Acari sullied its beauty by engaging Laxum and that bruiser Ergat, in the back of a ceremonial transport hired to bring the betrothed to their post-tavzkoltil celebration.
+A lavish ceremony occurred with House Tol outspending Line Banto at every turn.
+However, Acari had sullied the day by engaging Laxum and that bruiser Ergat in the back of a ceremonial transport.

-“Between the guests of the bonded, afterward!” she retorted hotly.
-“Not with a member of the bonding party before the ceremony!”
+“Between the guests of the bonded, afterward,” Eppis retorted hotly.
+“Not with a member of the bonding party before the ceremony.”

-“Your anger lies with Acari, not with Ergat.”
-Sofita closed the information over her eyes with a blink.
-“Ergat kicked the collection order back to Pengon, who deferred to Toligon seeing how it’s a coded OHA mission.”
+“Your anger lies with Acari, not with Ergat,” Sofita reminded her, closing the data over her eyes with a blink.
+“Ergat kicked the order back to Pengon, who deferred to Toligon seeing how it’s a coded OHA mission.”